tektoncd/triggers/docs/eventlisteners.md

 [TEP-0053](https://github.com/tektoncd/community/blob/main/teps/0053-nested-triggers.md). `TriggerGroups` allow for a common set of interceptors to be defined inline in the `EventListenerSpec` before `Triggers` are invoked.

 `TriggerGroups` is currently an `alpha` feature.
-To use it, you use use the v1beta1 API version with the `enable-api-fields`  [feature flag set to `alpha`](./install.md#Customizing-the-Triggers-Controller-behavior).
+To use it, you use the v1beta1 API version with the `enable-api-fields`  [feature flag set to `alpha`](./install.md#Customizing-the-Triggers-Controller-behavior).

 You can optionally specify one or more `Triggers` that define the actions to take when the `EventListener` detects a qualifying event.
 You can specify *either* a reference to an